suchipi/hex-engine/packages/website/docs/api-2d.md

 ##### multiply

+> Available since version: 0.0.0

 `multiply(other: TransformMatrix | DOMMatrix): TransformMatrix`

 Creates a new TransformMatrix by multiplying this one with another.

+> In versions prior to 0.0.1, this method is called `times`.

 ##### multiplyMutate

+> Available since version: 0.0.0

 `multiplyMutate(other: TransformMatrix | DOMMatrix): this`

 Mutates this TransformMatrix by multiplying it with another.

+> In versions prior to 0.0.1, this method is called `timesMutate`.

 ##### transformPoint

+> Available since version: 0.0.0

 `transformPoint(point: Point): Point`